tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 - Use only regular Racket lists, and basic Racket functions as discussed in the notes. **Don't** use any special Racket data structures, e.g. *don't* use vectors, or structs, or hashes, ....
+It may be helpful to look at the code in [point.rkt](point.rkt) for ideas.

   Importantly, **don't** use Racket's built-in rationals anywhere in your rational code.
 Racket uses rational by default, e.g. `(/ 3 7)` returns the